 5. Durbar Square

-Sadly, this is where you will see the greatest extent of earthquake damage.
+Sadly, this is where you will see the greatest extent of earthquake damage in Kathmandu.
 Within moments of the first tremor of the 2015 earthquake, these ancient temples and monuments were reduced to rubble.
 Most interesting is the palace of Kumari, Nepal’s living princess.
 It was one of the only buildings that came out unscathed.
 A priest said, “It’s been the home of Kumaris for ages and we believe the force of that goddess made the house safe.”

 It is a Hindu tradition to worship young, pre-pubescent girls as manifestations of the divine female energy or Devi.
 Little girls as young as 3 years old have been taken to the Royal Court to be inspected for 32 characteristics of physical perfection such as a neck like a conch shell, a body like a banyan tree, and eyelashes like a cow.
 Once chosen, the Kumari’s walk across Durbar Square is the last time her feet will touch the ground.
 She will be taken from her family to live in the palace.
 She can only go outside 13 times per year and when she does, she will be dressed in elaborate makeup and carried since her feet can not touch the ground.
 She is considered so sacred that crowds of worshipers will swarm her palace and wait below her latticed window in hopes of even a glimpse of her.